Eduardo Castro Luque: Investigation and arrests

 The Attorney General of Sonora established a special investigation group to carry out the inquiry of Castro Luque's assassination.

-On 24 September 2012, the PGJE indicated that Manuel Ernesto Fernández Félix, the substitute deputy of Ciudad Obregón, ordered the assassination of Castro Luque so he could go into office.
-In Mexico, political candidates have to appoint a person to take over their duties if they die or are unable to serve.
-Sonora authorities accused Fernández Félix of paying a hitman more than $3000 to carry out the attack and of paying around $750 to the person who helped him find the assassin.
+On 24 September 2012, the PGJE indicated that Manuel Ernesto Fernández Félix, the alternate deputy for Ciudad Obregón, ordered the assassination of Castro Luque so he could go into office.
+(In Mexico, political candidates have to appoint an alternate person (suplente) to take over their duties if they die or are unable to serve.)
+Sonora authorities accused Fernández Félix of paying a hitman more than US$3000 to carry out the attack and of paying around US$750 to the person who helped him find the assassin.
 Fernández Félix is currently a fugitive, while the other five implicated in the assassination are arrested.
-The Interpol, along with authorities in Mexico and the United States, are currently looking for the substitute deputy in over 190 countries.
+Interpol and authorities in Mexico and the United States are currently looking for the alternate deputy in over 190 countries.

 Several water-rights activists, however, question the theory of the Mexican prosecutors that the assassination was carried out by Castro Luque's substitute.
 The activists of the Citizen Movement for Water stated that Castro Luque had launched a massive political campaign against a water project in Ciudad Obregón, and criticized the state government for constructing an aqueduct despite the judicial orders to suspend it.
 They allege that since the state of Sonora is ruled by the National Action Party (PAN), the investigation is too biased to be executed properly.
 Politicians in the Institutional Revolutionary Party (PRI) also expressed their doubts on the theory of the state prosecutors of the PAN administration.

 Legacy

-Several organizations carried out a "mega march" throughout Ciudad Obregón in memory of Castro Luque on 26 September 2012.
+Several organizations carried out a "mega march" in Ciudad Obregón in memory of Castro Luque on 26 September 2012.